-Enjoy the natural resources of Pennsylvania and New Jersey.
 Hogback Ridge is a unique and important habitat, containing distinctive geology and a rich variety of flora and fauna.
-The geology of Hogback Ridge is dominated by limestone, which is exposed in many areas; the ridge supports eastern hemlock - northern hardwood forest and limestone dependent plants such as walking fern.
+The geology of Hogback Ridge is dominated by limestone, which is exposed in many areas; the ridge supports eastern hemlock - northern hardwood forest and limestone-loving plants such as walking fern.
 This area also contains extensive wetlands and dry sand habitats in the lower elevations.
-These different habitats create significant contributions to the biological diversity of Pennsylvania and New Jersey, as they support numerous plant and animal species of special concern.
+These different habitats create significant contributions to the biological diversity of Pennsylvania, as they support numerous plant and animal species of special concern.